namiraprita/machine-learning-fairness/README.md

   + [Xiran Lin](xl3000@columbia.edu) (xl3000@columbia.edu)
   + [Zaigham Khan](https://www.linkedin.com/in/zaigham-khan-columbia/) (zak2131@columbia.edu)

-+ **Project summary**: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ **Project summary**: This project explores machine learning fairness by comparing two methods/algorithms proposed by the following papers, (1) [Maximizing Accuracy under Fairness Constraints (C-SVM and C-LR)](doc/Fairness Constraints Mechanisms for Fair Classification.pdf) and (2) [Information Theoretic Measures for Fairness-Aware Feature selection (FFS)](doc/Information Theoretic Measures for Fairness-aware Feature Selection.pdf).

 + **Results summary**:

-+ **Technologies used**: R (EDA and data cleaning) and Python (modeling work).
++ **Technologies used**: R (EDA and data cleaning) and Python (modeling work for LR, SVM, C-LR, C-SVM and FFS).

 + **Contribution statement**: All team members approve our work presented in this GitHub repository including this contributions statement.
   + **Chang Lu (cl4150)** worked on the EDA and feature selection with Marcus and implemented the SVM and C-SVM algorithm.
 He adapted the helper function, SVM_scratch.py, and customized it for our C-SVM algorithm.
 He also created the function to compute calibration.